Allergic rhinitis, commonly known as hay fever, affects between 40 million to 60 million Americans each year. Symptoms include:

 - Decreased concentration and focus

-This condition can be triggered by several allergens, such as pollens from grass, trees, weeds, pet hair, dander, cigarette smoke, and perfume.
+This condition can be triggered by changes in temperature, cigarette smoke, fumes, and perfume.